A galactosemia test is a blood or urine

 genetic counseling to learn about the disease and the

 likelihood of passing it to your children.
-For more information, see the
+To learn more, see the